Best practices for designing your own user manual templates

 Problems with local custom formatting

 Don’t manually set paragraph settings and character settings for individual paragraphs.
 Always only use the paragraph styles and character styles that have been defined in your user manual template.
-If you overwrite a paragraph style for an individual paragraph or if you overwrite a character style for an individual word, this will get you into trouble when you need to change the design of your user manuals later.
+If you overwrite a paragraph style for an individual paragraph or if you overwrite a character style for an individual word, this will get you into trouble when you need to change the design of your user manuals.
 This may seem unlikely today but often happens even if you don’t anticipate it.

 If you have exclusively used template styles and want to change the design, all you need to do is to change the style definitions.
 If you’ve applied manual formatting, however, you will need to update all manual formatting by hand.
 This can result in many hours of extra work, particularly if you have multiple documents.

-The User Manual Starter Template may help.
+The Starter User Manual Template can help you.